 - Bread or Toast.
 Keep things easy with some yummy bread, baguettes, rolls, or slices of toast on the side.
 My kids love ALL of these things, and it usually makes them a bit more excited about the soup.

 - Sandwiches.
 Or, serve grilled sandwiches or set out sandwich fixings and let everyone build a sandwich to go with their soup.
-Another big hit with my kids.
+Another big hit with my whole family.
 (Plus, soup + a sandwich is a classic!)

 - Side Salads.
 A yummy salad is a great pairing next to autumn squash soup.
 Go small with a simple side salad or serve your soup as a side to a more substantial main dish salad, like our Wild Rice Kale Salad, Fall Chopped Salad, or Pear and Pomegranate Salad.